Best Transcription & Caption Tools for Creators in 2026

 What shows up across the current market

 Common pricing models in this category include Free plan + paid tiers, Usage-based pricing, Per-seat, and Open source.
-Deployment patterns represented here include Cloud and Desktop / Cloud.
-Operating-system coverage across the current listings includes Web, macOS, Windows, iOS, Android, and Linux.
+Tools in this category are available as Cloud and Desktop / Cloud.
+Platform support across the current listings includes Web, macOS, Windows, iOS, Android, and Linux.

 How we selected these tools